 4. Cultural Visits

-The park is situated near Masai steep, tourists who are interested in the cultural safaris can visit the Masai land where they learn the way of life they live.
+The park is situated near Masai steep, tourists who are interested in the cultural safaris can visit the Masai land where they learn about the way of life they live.

-5. Bird watching
+5. Bird Watching

 Tarangire National Park is blessed with more than 500 bird species with different beautified colors and characters which include kori bustards, hornbill, guinea fowl, and many more others.